 The Vice Chancellor’s Advisory Committee (VCAC) is the campus-level faculty committee that serves in an advisory role to the provost on the comprehensive review, tenure, and promotion of tenure-track faculty on the CU Boulder campus.
 In this capacity, the VCAC is responsible for reviewing comprehensive review, tenure, and promotion cases forwarded to it by the deans of the CU Boulder colleges and schools.
+The VCAC runs based on Robert's Rules of Order.
 Its deliberations result in a vote, which is reported in the form of a recommendation to the provost.
 In the procedures as described in the faculty handbook and in Administrative Policy Statement (APS) 1022, the VCAC is part of the "second level review."
 The VCAC is a key part of shared faculty governance on campus.

 Additional roles of the committee include: